On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 Fire fuel thinning image by Mike Crane

-Fuel management in Whistler
+Wildfire fuel management in Whistler

-The Resort Municipality of Whistler has been conducting wildfire vegetation management projects on Crown and municipal lands since 2004 to reduce the risk of wildfire to our community.
+The Resort Municipality of Whistler has been conducting wildfire vegetation management (also known as fuel thinning) projects on Crown and municipal lands since 2004 to reduce the risk of wildfire to our community.
 The primary goal is to reduce forest fuel loads within the wildland-urban interface to reduce the ability of fire to spread from the forest into the community and vice versa, and to make wildfires easier to fight.
 Fuel thinning will be discontinued when the fire hazard goes to extreme and will resume when the fire hazard is lower.

 Sometimes projects need to burn some of the wood debris.
 We will alert the public through social media.
 There is no need to report smoke from fuel thinning projects.